 - Main Blog Post for FY 2017 – H1B Visa 2017

 H-1B is a non-immigrant dual intent visa, which allows companies to hire foreign workers for specialty occupations.

 2. What is LCA for H1B Visa?

 LCA stands for Labor Condition Application.
 Certified LCA is required to apply for H-1B Visa to USCIS.

 3. Receipt Numbers to Processing Times

 After H1B Visa application is submitted to USCIS, next stages include:

 - Receipt Number

 4. H1B Visa Lottery Process

-USCIS will conduct a random selection of petitions if a number of application received is more than available H1B Cap limits.
+The USCIS will conduct a random selection of petitions if a number of applications received is more than available H1B Cap limits.